Last Updated on

 2. Cycling along the Lake Shore

 From the far northern neighborhoods of Chicago all the way through downtown, the Lake Shore cycling path allows cyclists to sail through 10-15 miles right along the shores of Lake Michigan.
 This is great for a work-out, and you’ll no doubt share a lot of the space with the hundreds of joggers and walkers out there, but this also keeps you out of Chicago traffic as well.
-Chicago is a great cycling city in general and with the Bikeway cycling program, cycling is set to be an integral part of transportation in Chicago in the future.
+Chicago is a great cycling city in general and with the Divvy Bikes bikesharing program, cycling was made an integral part of transportation in Chicago when they launched the program in 2013.

 The people in Chicago are some of the friendliest ‘big city’ folks we’ve come across.
 I used to always wonder what people meant about that Midwestern friendliness, but now I see that unlike in New York, L.A. or even Atlanta, the people in Chicago will strike up conversations with strangers, smile at you, help you out if you’re lost and give you change without too much of an attitude.